 My Home Page | Publications | Presentations

-Prof. Philip Koopman is an internationally recognized expert on Autonomous Vehicle (AV) safety whose work in that area spans 25 years.
+Prof. Philip Koopman is an internationally recognized expert on Autonomous Vehicle (AV) safety whose work in that area spans over 25 years.
 He is also actively involved with AV policy and standards as well as more general embedded system design and software quality.
 His pioneering research work includes software robustness testing and run time monitoring of autonomous systems to identify how they break and how to fix them.
 He has extensive experience in software safety and software quality across numerous transportation, industrial, and defense application domains including conventional automotive software and hardware systems.
 He was the principal technical contributor to the UL 4600 standard for autonomous system safety issued in 2020.
 He is a faculty member of the Carnegie Mellon University ECE department where he teaches software skills for mission-critical systems.
 In 2018 he was awarded the highly selective IEEE-SSIT Carl Barus Award for outstanding service in the public interest for his work in promoting automotive computer-based system safety.

 Philip Koopman is an Associate Professor at the Carnegie Mellon University Electrical and Computer Engineering Department.